 On-Demand Service Architecture

-Note: This version of MySQL for Pivotal Platform is no longer supported because it has reached the End of General Support phase.
+Warning: MySQL for Pivotal Cloud Foundry v2.3 is no longer supported because it has reached the End of General Support (EOGS) phase.
 To stay up to date with the latest software and security updates, upgrade to a supported version.

 This topic describes the architecture for on-demand MySQL for Pivotal Cloud Foundry (PCF).